Marchesi di Grésy

 Marchesi di Grésy also earns high marks for affordability.
 I admire that their standard Martinenga Barbaresco and Langhe Nebbiolo are within easy reach for everyday customers.
 The Barbera d’Asti also works brilliantly with sushi, if you are looking for a change-up food pairing.

 Finally, it is worth noting that Marchesi di Grésy makes killer white wines.
-For that, I can justify including them on this list, as well as their neighbors at Produttori del Barbaresco, who specialize in only Nebbiolo.
 In the Langhe, I’ve always felt that the area’s Sauvignon and Chardonnay wines could be so much better.
 They seem like an afterthought to many producers, and why not: when you have so many wonderful indigenous grapes to play with, why mess around with Sauvignon Blanc and Chardonnay?

 Well, sample Marchesi di Grésy’s versions and you’ll see why they are worth the trouble.